robdyke/r2d2/content/posts/2004-06-15-sarah-teather-is-my-mp.md

 ---
-author: Rob Dyke
+authors: ["robdyke"]
 date: "2004-06-15T21:55:56Z"
 guid: http://www.robdyke.com/noc/?p=91
+categories:
+- No Overall Control
 id: 597
 title: Sarah Teather is my MP
 url: /2004/06/15/sarah-teather-is-my-mp/
 tags:
-- Sarah Teather Is My MP
+- Sarah Teather
 ---
 I live in the constituency of Brent East and I have the pleasure of being served in the House of Commons by Sarah Teather MP; the youngest member of parliment.